 1. my head circumference: 53cm

-2. head circumference - 5cm (for elasticity and so the headband fits well): 48cm
+2. Head circumference - 5cm (for elasticity and to keep the headband in place): 48cm

 3. I added + 2cm for seam allowances: 50cm